Does Renters Insurance Cover Theft?

 How much does renters insurance cost?

 The exact cost of a renters insurance policy varies by location and the amount of coverage you want.
-According to Forbes, the national average cost of renters insurance (known as the premium) covering $15,000 worth of personal property is just over $10 per month, or $173 annually. $30,000 worth of coverage costs an average of $19 per month, while $50,000 worth of coverage costs about $25 per month.
+According to Forbes, the national average cost of renters insurance (known as the premium) with $15,000 worth of personal property coverage is just over $14 per month, or $173 annually. $30,000 worth of coverage costs an average of $19 per month, while $50,000 worth of coverage costs about $25 per month.

 How do I get renters insurance?

-It’s relatively easy to get a policy, once you have an actual residence leased.
-You can get a free quote online, over the phone or in person.
-It’s best to get quotes from numerous companies, so you can compare costs and coverage.
-If you use the same insurance company that covers your car, you may get a discount for bundling the policies.
+You can get a free renters insurance quote online, over the phone or in person.
+It’s best to get quotes from numerous companies so you can compare costs and coverage.
+If you use the same insurance company that covers your car, you may get a discount for bundling the policies together.

 Before you start really considering a particular policy, you should be aware of the different kinds of coverages and which ones you really need.
 You should also add up the value of your possessions.
-These can include furniture, artwork, jewelry, clothing, accessories, any appliances that do not come with the home, and sporting goods or equipment.
+These can include furniture, artwork, jewelry, clothing, accessories, sporting goods/equipment and any appliances that do not come with the home.
 This will help you determine how much coverage you need.

 What happens if my belongings are stolen while traveling or away?

-Any possession covered by your renters insurance is covered if lost, no matter where you or the items were when they were lost or damaged, or for what reason.
+Any possession covered by your renters insurance is covered if stolen, no matter where you or the items were when they were lost or damaged, or for what reason.
 The only exception is if the loss is by your own intent.
-If you toss your golf clubs into the pond by the 18th green, for instance, they will not be covered.

 Does renters insurance cover damage from a house or car break-in?

-Only if the break-in results in the loss of, or damage to, your personal property.
+Only if the break-in results in the loss of or damage to your personal property.
 In the case of a car break-in, the smashed window would be covered by your auto insurance.
 But if the person who smashed your window also stole your laptop that was in your bag on the passenger seat, your renters insurance would cover that loss.
 Same thing with your home.
-Your landlord’s homeowners insurance would cover the broken-down door, but anything the thief steals is covered by your renters insurance.
+Your landlord’s homeowners insurance would cover the broken-down door, but anything stolen in your unit is covered by your renters insurance.

 The Bottom Line On Renters Insurance And Theft

 When you own a home, your homeowner’s insurance covers not just the structure but also your possessions.
 This isn’t the case if you lease or rent your home.
 Your landlord’s insurance policy covers the apartment building or house you live in, but it does not cover anything that you keep inside.
 Renters insurance is necessary if you want that type of coverage for your possessions.
-The good news is that this kind of insurance protects your possessions whether they are in your home, your car, your place of work, even when you are on vacation.
-Virtually, wherever your possessions are, they’re covered by renters insurance.
+The good news is that this kind of insurance typically protects your possessions whether they are in your home, your car, your place of work and even when you are on vacation.

-And while renters insurance is relatively inexpensive, rent is typically not.
+While renters insurance is relatively inexpensive, rent usually isn’t.
 In fact, many people are surprised that, once they do buy their first home, their monthly mortgage payment is significantly less than their last rent payment.
 If you feel like you are on firm financial ground and thinking about homeownership, learn how to decide if you should keep renting or buy a home.

 Viewing 1 - 3 of 3